 Why Do Hackers Want to Crack?

-When properly analyzed, the success of hackers depends on the achievement of the goals they set; this goal varies from hacker to hacker.
+When properly analyzed, hackers’ success depends on achieving their goals; this goal varies from hacker to hacker.

-Here are some reasons why hackers have attempted to gain unauthorized access into systems:
+Here are some reasons why hackers have attempted to gain unauthorized access to systems:

 1. Self-Satisfaction